vasilvalkov/CSharp-Part-1/Topics/05. Conditional-Statements/homework/02. Bonus Score/README.md

 -	If the score is less than **0** or more than **9**, the program prints "invalid score".

 ## Input
-- The only input line will containt one integer number - the score
+- The only input line will contain one integer number - the score

 ## Output
 - Output the score with the applied bonus